tdp1996/Machine-Learning/README.md

 # MACHINE LEARNING

-This repository contains implementations of various Machine Learning algorithms and utilities.
-The aim of this project is to provide a clear and understandable implementation of these algorithms from scratch, focusing on the underlying principles rather than using pre-built libraries.
+This repository contains implementations of Linear Regression and Logistic Regression algorithms.
+The main goal is to practice Python programming and understand the fundamentals of these algorithms by building them from scratch.

 ## Table of Contents
 - [Project Structure](#project-structure)